lingsoft/finto-ai/README.md

 The Finto API responds with subject suggestions for a given text.
 It is based on [Annif](http://annif.org/) developed mainly at the National Library of Finland.
-Annif is an automated subject indexing toolkit which has Apache licence 2.0.
+Annif is an automated subject indexing toolkit with Apache license 2.0.
+This ELG proxy is published under the same license.

 This ELG API was developed in EU's CEF project:
 [Microservices at your service](https://www.lingsoft.fi/en/microservices-at-your-service-bridging-gap-between-nlp-research-and-industry)